yg1988/fenKeng/README.md

 scala-js-game-2
 ---------------

 A multiplayer single-machine-js game modified from Haoyi Li's roll project.
+The goal of the game is that players take turn to control one ball and try to bump the other balls into the hole. see demo at http://yg1988.github.io/fenKeng/

 License
 -------
 The MIT License (MIT)

-Copyright (c) 2013 Li Haoyi
+Copyright (c) 2015 Guang Yang

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal